zkoevaari/rust-syntax-test/README.md

 ## Status ##

-WIP.
+Almost complete, only `async` and `await` are remaining.

 ## Known bugs ##

-Besides the intended purpose, the program can be built but it is silly, sub-optimal, and not very pretty.
+Besides the intended purpose, the program can be built and run, but it is silly, sub-optimal, and not very pretty.

+TODO
+====
+- 'static
+- comment variants
+- rename swap_ascii to replace_ascii